 We accept scripts for film and TV projects in all genres.
 Please submit a completed script, though not necessarily a final draft.
 For documentary features & series, you must submit a detailed treatment.
 We do not accept short films and projects that are currently in production.
-We are looking for highly commercial projects that foster diversity in the industry.
+We are looking for projects with high commercial appeal that foster diversity in the industry.

 What does the incubator cover?

 In the incubator, you will learn the tools of producing for feature films, broadcast & cable TV, streaming, and documentary, with emphasis on up-to-the-minute trends in the industry.
-In sixteen weeks, we cover story, development, pitching, finance, packaging, production, marketing, distribution trends, future technology and more.
-You are expected to attend every seminar, complete weekly homework assignments, mid term, final and your project production plan, which includes budget, prep & production schedule, talent & director lists, post schedule, and preliminary marketing plan.
+We cover story, development, pitching, finance, packaging, production, marketing, distribution trends, future technology and more.
+You are expected to attend every seminar, complete weekly homework assignments, midterm, final and your project production plan, which includes budget, prep & production schedule, talent & director lists, post schedule, and preliminary marketing plan.

 What is the difference between the incubator and the accelerator?

-The incubator is a sixteen week virtual intensive on producing, that features seminars, mentor roundtables, and networking opportunities.
-The Accelerator is a collaborative production company that provides creatives with ongoing mentor support, development financing and access to distribution.
+The incubator is a intensive curriculum based program that offers on-demand courses, live virtual seminars, one-on-one mentorship, and networking opportunities.
+The Accelerator is a production company that provides creatives with ongoing mentor support, access to financing and distribution partnerships.

 I'm already a professional producer and I'm looking for financing, can I apply?